GabrieleSipio/Notes/Advanced-Software-Engineering/README.md

 - It is difficult to avoid data duplication while keeping microservices isolated.
 - A poor team will always create a poor system

-In the end the only motive which should push su in to microservices its only if our application is too complex to manage in a monolith.
+In the end the only motive which should push su in to microservices it's only if our application is too complex to manage in a monolith.

 ### **What are "squads" and "tribes" at Spotify?**